avasdao/nexajs/web/src/pages/integrations.md

 ---
-title: Integration
+title: Integrations
-description: Quidem magni aut exercitationem maxime rerum eos.
+description: NEXA.js can be integrated with plain JavaScript or with different module loaders.
 ---

 NEXA.js can be integrated with plain JavaScript or with different module loaders.

 ## Introduction